MaxineHelsel/TerraQuest/README.md

 - Random characters and 1fps on world load - FIXED

-- All errors cause duplicate definition error
+- All errors cause duplicate definition error - Unable to fix till QB64 is updated, patched if compiled with QB64 2.1 dev build

+### New Items

+- Berry Bush - Painful on contact, Sweet when eaten, this item has it all

 ## Alpha Version 20